 Similarly, Saul went home, accompanied by a group of valiant men whose hearts God had touched.
 Accompanying him wherever he went, they protected him from those who might cause him harm.
 These men clearly were further evidence that Saul was God’s choice for Israel’s king.
 Not all the people saw it this way; v.
 27 informs us of a group of worthless men — scoundrels — who didn't see Saul as their deliverer.
 We really don’t know why they looked down upon Saul, but their most serious sin was to doubt and dispute God’s choice of their king.
 While all the others had gifts for Saul, these worthless fellows didn't.
 Their disdain for Saul was obvious.
 Nevertheless, Saul chose to remain silent and do nothing about them for that moment.
-They'll appear again in our text, next week (see Week 10's summary).
+They'll appear again in our text, next week (see our next summary of 11:1–15).

 Samuel, Saul, and his young servant made their way up to the high place, where they were given the place of honor at "the head of all the invited guests" and received "a special portion of the meal."
 In that culture, the seating arrangement at dinner had a unique protocol.
 The seat of honor was always on one particular side, next to the host.
 It was a great honor for Saul to have been seated there, next to Prophet Samuel.
 And when Samuel told the cook, "Bring the piece of meat I gave you, the one I told you to lay aside," Saul received that special portion.
 In that culture, every meal had a special portion to be given to the one whom the host wanted to honor highly.
 Saul was the highly honored guest at this meal.